 Most vehicles on the road have a 2 wheel drive system.

 It means the engine only sends power to 2 wheels, either on the front axle or the rear axle.

-Rear wheel drives are great for pick ups or vans expecting to carry heavy loads.
-Generally, they handle better too because the front wheel only have 1 job – to steer.
+Rear-wheel drives are great for pickups or vans expecting to carry heavy loads.
+Generally, they handle better too because the front wheel only has 1 job – to steer.

-All 4 wheels on a 4wd are powered by the engine so ideal for low traction road conditions and off-road driving.
+All four-wheel drives on a 4wd are powered by the engine so ideal for low traction road conditions and off-road driving.

 Many 4wd vehicles have the option to be switched from 2wd to 4wd on demand.

-Growing up, I was inspired by the clever marketing campaigns of Jeep and Land Rover expeditions travelling to far off, remote destinations.
+Growing up, I was inspired by the clever marketing campaigns of Jeep and Land Rover expeditions traveling to far-off, remote destinations.

-It was an exciting boyhood dream reinforced by the Camel trophy competition in the 80s where driving through neck deep rivers and building bridges added to the travel adventure.
+It was an exciting boyhood dream reinforced by the Camel trophy competition in the 80s that was driving through neck-deep rivers and building bridges added to the travel adventure.

 I’m now conditioned to think I need a 4×4.

 But the newer 4×4 models generally don’t have the same level of engineering as the Defender and Toyota Troopy of old.